A Complete Equational Presentation of Qudit Circuits via Polycontrolled PROPs

-This appendix spells out two concrete raw-\(\LOPP\) constructions used by the contextual encoding of \cref{subsec:encoding}: \begin{enumerate}[leftmargin=*] \item an explicit \(d\)-mode \(\LOPP\) circuit \(B_d^{(i,i+1)}\) whose single-photon semantics is the adjacent two-level Hadamard \(H_d^{(i,i+1)}\); and \item the GrayLift operators \(\AMS_d^p(-)\) and \(\jAMS_d^p(-)\), which replicate a local \(\LOPP\) subcircuit across Gray-coded mode blocks, inserting a mirror operation on blocks where the reflected \(d\)-ary Gray order runs the relevant suffix in reverse. \end{enumerate} The main text use only the semantic interface properties of these gadgets (such as how they decode); the particular raw implementations here are simply one convenient choice.
+The encoding of \cref{subsec:encoding} uses two raw-\(\LOPP\) constructions: \begin{enumerate} \item a \(d\)-mode gadget \(B_d^{(i,i+1)}\) whose single-photon semantics is the adjacent two-level Hadamard \(H_d^{(i,i+1)}\); \item the lift operators \(\Lift_d^p(-)\) and \(\Lift_{d,j}^p(-)\), which replicate a local subcircuit across Gray blocks and mirror it on the reversed branches. \end{enumerate} This appendix fixes explicit choices and the block combinatorics used later by decoding.